h5p/h5p-cli/readme.md

 ### Handling unregistered libraries

-Running `h5p setup <library>` command may return the `library_not_found` error.
+Running `h5p setup <library>` command may return the `unregistered library` error.
 This means that the local library registry is missing this library.
 We have to find its repository url and register it.
 As an example, run `h5p register https://github.com/otacke/h5p-game-map` to register the `h5p-game-map` library in the local registry.
 Run `h5p missing h5p-game-map` to list the unregistered dependencies for `h5p-game-map`.
 Then find their repository urls and register them.
 ```